 What's new.
-For tax years ending after January 31, 2006 (or beginning with tax year 2006 if a calendar year taxpayer), changes have been made to the rules for determining if you are a bona fide resident of American Samoa.
-See chapter 1 of Pub.
-570, Tax Guide for Individuals With Income From U.S. Possessions, for more information.
+For tax years ending after April 9, 2008 (or beginning with tax year 2008 if a calendar year taxpayer), you may exclude amounts paid to you for services you performed as an employee of the American Samoa government or any of its agencies.

 Reminder.
 If, in tax year 2001 or later, you became or ceased to be a bona fide resident of a U.S. possession, you may be required to file Form 8898, Statement for Individuals Who Begin or End Bona Fide Residence in a U.S. Possession.
 The penalty for failure to provide the required information is \$1,000.
-For details, see the Instructions for Form 8898.
+For details, see the Instructions for